On the equivalence of AQFTs and prefactorization algebras: Introduction and summary

 \item We employ, and also generalize to the $\infty$-categorical context, the recent Haag-Kastler $2$-functor techniques from \cite{BGSHaagKastler} in order to reduce the global equivalence problem for AQFTs and tPFAs over $\Loc^\rc$ to a family of simpler local equivalence problems on individual spacetimes.
 While this provides only a minor simplification in the $1$-categorical context, there is much more to gain from the reduction to individual spacetimes in the $\infty$-categorical context because the spacetime-wise homotopy-coherence questions associated with the homotopy time-slice axiom are considerably simpler than the ones on $\Loc^\rc$.
 See Section \ref{sec:spacetimewise} for details on this crucial point. \end{enumerate}

 The advantage of our new proof strategy is that the reduction of the global equivalence problem for AQFTs and tPFAs over $\Loc^\rc$ to a family of simpler spacetime-wise equivalence problems carries over to the $\infty$-categorical context, where both AQFTs and tPFAs satisfy the homotopy time-slice axiom.
 This is the content of Theorems \ref{theo:dcQuillenequivalenceW} and \ref{theo:homotopicalreduction}.
 Therefore, one is left with the still challenging task of solving the spacetime-wise $\infty$-categorical equivalence problems.
 This task simplifies further due to the fact that, in the spacetime-wise setting, the homotopy time-slice axiom for AQFTs turns out \textit{not} to be richer than the strict one, see Theorem \ref{theo:O_MCLF}.
-Taking these simplifications into account, there remains the Open Problem \ref{open:openproblem} of spacetime-wise comparing the $\infty$-category of AQFTs satisfying the strict time-slice axiom and the $\infty$-category of tPFAs satisfying the homotopy time-slice axiom. \sk
+Taking these simplifications into account, there remains the Open Problem \ref{open:openproblem} of spacetime-wise comparing the $\infty$-category of AQFTs satisfying the strict time-slice axiom and the $\infty$-category of tPFAs satisfying the homotopy time-slice axiom.
+We hope to answer the remaining Open Problem \ref{open:openproblem} in future work. \sk

 We will now explain our results in more detail by outlining the content of this paper.
 In Section \ref{sec:prelim}, we collect some relevant preliminaries about AQFTs and tPFAs.
 To obtain a structural implementation of the key features of the additivity property from \cite{BPScomparison}, we consider AQFTs and tPFAs which are defined over the wide subcategory $\Loc^\rc\subseteq \Loc$ from Definition \ref{def:Locrc} whose spacetime morphisms $f:M\to N$ are either Cauchy or relatively compact.
 (See Remarks \ref{rem:additivity} and \ref{rem:additivitytPFA} for a precise comparison to the additivity property.)
 We review the concept of a Haag-Kastler $2$-functor $\HK$ and its category of points $\HK(\pt)$ from \cite{BGSHaagKastler}.
 The latter is relevant for us mainly because there exists a functor $\dc : \AQFT^\rc \to \HK(\pt)$ which decomposes an AQFT over $\Loc^\rc$ into a compatible family of AQFTs over individual spacetimes, as well as a functor $\as : \HK(\pt)\to \AQFT^\rc$ which assembles a compatible family of AQFTs over individual spacetimes into an AQFT over $\Loc^\rc$.
 These two functors are quasi-inverse to each other (see Theorem \ref{theo:dcasAQFT}), hence they allow us to break complicated problems over $\Loc^\rc$ into families of simpler problems over individual spacetimes.
 We introduce a similar concept for tPFAs, which we call a Costello-Gwilliam $2$-functor $\CG$.
 Also in this case there exist a decomposition functor $\dc:\tPFA^\rc \to \CG(\pt)$ and a quasi-inverse assembly functor $\as : \CG(\pt)\to \tPFA^\rc$ which relate tPFAs over $\Loc^\rc$ and compatible families of tPFAs over individual spacetimes, see Theorem \ref{theo:dcastPFA}. \sk